 The third and final component of preservation that Enterprise is prioritizing is capacity building.

-In acknowledgement that the preservation field is still budding, in November 2022, Enterprise will launch the Preservation Next California Academy, an initiative to catalyze and support preservation and housing stability efforts.
+In acknowledgment that the preservation field is still budding, in November 2022, Enterprise will launch the Preservation Next California Academy, an initiative to catalyze and support preservation and housing stability efforts.
 Through the delivery of a Preservation Toolkit and a training academy for developers, paired with technical assistance and grant support, Enterprise is supporting developers in stabilizing the nation’s existing stock of affordable homes and the families that depend on them.

 In addition, as part of our capacity building approach, we provide funding and training to small organizations to help advance a preservation agenda on their own terms.
 We steward HUD’s Section 4 program, which provides support for community development organizations.
 In 2020 we launched Equitable Path Forward, a five-year, $3.5 billion nationwide initiative to help dismantle the legacy of racism in housing.
 Indeed, the Unity Council receives a line of credit to accelerate its preservation work through our Equitable Path Forward program.